Different types of alarm detection

 Installing your smoke alarm

-If it's difficult for you to fit yourself, ask a family member or friend to help you, or this is something we can do during a home safety visit.
+If it's difficult for you to fit an alarm, ask a family member or friend to help you.

-Installing a smoke alarm only takes a few minutes - just follow the manufacturer's instructions.
+Fitting a smoke alarm only takes a few minutes - follow the manufacturer's instructions.

 Smoke alarms should always be mounted on the ceiling, near the middle of the room or hall, and at least 30cm (one foot) away from a wall or light.